magwo/dcs-comms-plan-enforcer/README.md

 # DCS Comms Plan Enforcer by Mags

-Enforces radio presets and intraflight frequency according to a standardized comms plan.
-Flight names are used to determine intraflight frequencies, see `comms_plan_example.json`.
+Enforces radio presets and intraflight frequency according to a standardized comms plan, per faction.
+Flight names are used to determine intraflight frequencies, see [comms_plan_example.json](comms_plan_example.json).
 Also checks and sets frequencies of AI flights such as tankers or AWACS.

 <img src="https://github.com/magwo/dcs-comms-plan-enforcer/blob/main/screenshot.png?raw=true" width="500"/>